5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 The card can be a simple ArkhamDB hoverable link (e.g. `[Text](/card/12345)`) or full-on styled with class icons, text color, and even XP pips, so it looks like the decklist cards on the left side in ArkhamDB such that reader can connect the dots easier between your guide and the deck.

 However, the more you add blings to the export, the more it looks messy in the Markdown and impossible to continue editing in Markdown.
-To deal with this problem, it also export a strange string of code ("upgrade code") that represents an entire table.
+To deal with this problem, it also exports a special URL which takes you back here with all the data restored.

 ### Export border